cernbox/smashbox/protocol/checksum.md

                                   }
        }}}

+## Assumptions on the checksum value

+The value of Adler32 checksum MUST NOT be zero padded (2.2.4 client will complain).

 ## Simple PUT (not-chunked)

 Client computes the checksum and sends it in the request header OC-Checksum.
 The OC-Checksum is defined as: checkum_type:checksum_value